ginstrom/phaser-game/backend/backend_docs/revision_history.md

 - Updated Empire model to use FixedPointField for resource storage
 - Added comprehensive tests for turn processing and resource calculations
 - Optimized resource calculations using Django's aggregation

+## 2025-03-21: Add Timestamp Fields to Game Model
+- Added `created` and `modified` timestamp fields to Game model
+- All timestamps are stored in UTC
+- Added comprehensive tests for timestamp functionality
+- Reset migrations to clean state

+## Previous Changes
+// ... existing code ...